-Benefit to LMI Persons Subcategories Required Application Documentation LMI Area Benefit Per 24 CFR 570.208(a)(1), the public service must be offered to all residents of an area where at least 51 percent of the residents are LMI.
+Benefit to LMI Persons Subcategories Required Application Documentation LMI Area Benefit Per 24 CFR 570.208(a)(1) , the public service must be offered to all residents of an area where at least 51 percent of the residents are LMI.
 The area must be clearly delineated and must be primarily residential.

-To document qualification under this national objective: 1) Provide a map demonstrating the boundaries of the service area.
+Benefit to LMI Persons Subcategories Required Application Documentation To document qualification under this national objective: 1) Provide a map demonstrating the boundaries of the service area.
 2) Document that the area is primarily residential (i.e., zoning maps).
 3) Document the income characteristics of households in the service area (Census data or income survey). a.
-Census data utilizing HUD's LMI Mapping Tool i.
-List of census tracts included in the service area. ii.
-Number of LMI persons iii.
-LMI percentage b.
-Income survey documentation (if applicable) that complies with the CDBG Income Survey Toolkit - HUD Exchange.

-Per 24 CFR 570.208(a)(2)(i), documentation of one of the following: The Project will exclusively benefit a clientele who are generally presumed by HUD to be principally LMI (abused children, elderly persons, battered spouses, homeless persons, severely disabled adults, illiterate adults, persons living with AIDS, and migrant farm works).
-The Project Application's scope of work must document that the activity is designed to be used exclusively by one of the presumed LMI groups listed above.
-The Project will serve 51 percent LMI, as evidenced by documentation and data concerning Beneficiary family size and income.
-LMI Limited Clientele income. a.
-The Project Application must identify which of the following options the Project will use to demonstrate that at least 51 percent of beneficiaries are LMI. i.
-Proposed beneficiaries will have already undergone income verification due to participation in another program/activity with income-eligibility requirements.
-The Project will utilize previously collected verified data and documentation. ii.
+Census data utilizing HUD's LMI Mapping Tool List of census tracts included in the service area.
+Number of LMI persons LMI percentage b.
+Income survey documentation (if applicable) that complies with the CDBG Income Survey Toolkit - HUD Exchange .
+Per 24 CFR 570.208(a)(2)(i) , documentation of one of the LMI Limited Clientele following: The Project will exclusively benefit a clientele who are generally presumed by HUD to be principally LMI (abused children, elderly persons, battered spouses, homeless persons, severely disabled adults, illiterate adults, persons living with AIDS, and migrant farm works).

+Benefit to LMI Persons Subcategories Required Application Documentation income-eligibility requirements.
+The Project will utilize previously collected, verified data and documentation. ii.
 Proposed beneficiaries do not overlap with another program's income-eligibility requirements.
 The Project will complete income verification to document Project beneficiaries are at least 51 percent LMI.
 3. The Project will have income-eligibility requirements which limit the service exclusively to LMI persons, as evidenced by the administering agency's procedures, intake/Application forms, income limits, and other sources of documentation.
 4. Project is of a nature and in such a location that the Project's beneficiaries are primarily LMI persons.
 LMI Housing N/A LMI Jobs N/A

-2.5.3.
-Determining Service Area
+2.5.2.1 Determining Service Area

 Determining the service area of an activity involves consideration of the nature, location, and accessibility of each activity, and the information contained within the Project's description and scope of work.
 Service areas are based on the beneficiaries of recovery activities and/or types of facilities (e.g., work on roads and bridges, repair/replacement of public utilities, etc.); geographic features (e.g., locations of highway, rivers, hillsides, etc.); and local population characteristics (e.g., population size and density).
-Wherever possible, HCD leverages pre-defined service areas mapped by a government agency or utility service providers.
+Wherever possible, HCD leverages predefined service areas mapped by a government agency or utility service providers.

-HCD anticipates that Projects that qualify under the Low- and Moderate-Income (LMI) National Objective are primarily using the Low- and Moderate-Income Area Benefit (LMA) category.
+HCD anticipates that Projects that qualify under the Low- and Moderate-Income (LMI) national objective are primarily using the Low- and Moderate-Income Area Benefit (LMA) category.
 Once a Project's service area is identified, HUD Low- and Moderate-Income Summary Data is used to determine if at least 51 percent of the residents are low- and moderate-income persons.

-2.5.4.
-Urgent Need Mitigation
+2.5.3 Urgent Need Mitigation

-HUD's Federal Register Notice 84 FR 45838 created a new National Objective - Urgent Need Mitigation (UNM) for CDBG-MIT programs only.
+HUD's Federal Register Notice 84 FR 45838 created a new national objective - Urgent Need Mitigation (UNM) for CDBG-MIT programs only.
 Projects using the UNM national objective must provide documentation that demonstrates a measurable and verifiable impact on reducing risks at the completion of the activity.
 UNM Projects must meet the following: